reactbootcamp/reactbootcamp/docs/es6Intro.md

 const myVar
 ```

-The primary difference between these is that lt and const are block scoped.
+The primary difference between these is that let and const are block scoped.
 Consider this:

 ```Javascript
 {